ReactiveX/RxJava/docs/Implementing-custom-operators-(draft).md

 ### RxJava tools

-RxJava has a few support classes and utilities that let's one deal with concurrency inside operators.
+RxJava has a few support classes and utilities that lets one deal with concurrency inside operators.

 The first one, `BackpressureUtils` deals with managing the cumulative requested and produced element counts for an operator.
 Its `getAndAddRequested()` method takes an `AtomicLong`, accumulates request amounts atomically and makes sure they don't overflow `Long.MAX_VALUE`.
 Its pair `produced()` subtracts the amount operators have produced, thus when both are in play, the given `AtomicLong` holds the current outstanding request amount for the downstream.

 Operators sometimes have to switch between multiple sources.
 If a previous source didn't fulfill all its requested amount, the new source has to start with that unfulfilled amount.
-Otherwise as the downstream didn't receive the requested amount (and no terminal event either), it can't know when to request more.
-If this switch happens at an `Observable` boundary (think `concat`), the `ProducerArbiter` helps managing the change.
+Otherwise, as the downstream didn't receive the requested amount (and no terminal event either), it can't know when to request more.
+If this switch happens at an `Observable` boundary (think `concat`), the `ProducerArbiter` helps with managing the change.

 If there is only one item to emit eventually, the `SingleProducer` and `SingleDelayedProducer` help work out the backpressure handling: